NBN98/CV/G21/Readme.txt

 example: "C:\User\Pictures\bg.jpg"
 example video: "C:\User\Videos\bgvideo.mp4"

-6) showImage: If showImage is true, the rendernig process (displaying frame left, right and result) will be shown (longer runtime) else the rendering process will not be shown (better runtime)

 To run the program:
 Option a) Just open the challenge.m file and click on Run.
 Option b) You can also type from the command: challenge and then press enter.
 		  example: >>challenge

-After all images have been masked, the video will be generated.
-Stopping challenge before it reaches the end of the folder, will lead to not generating the video.

 ***************************************************************************************************